VectorInstitute/vec-playbook/getting-started/introduction-to-vector-compute/README.md

 There are 5 basic time tiers for cluster resources.
 When submitting a job, you need to specify a time limit, using the `--time=D-HH:MM:SS` argument.
 For example, ask for 1 hour using `--time=1:00:00`.

-Your job will get automatically assigned to the corrent partition depending on your request request.
+Your job will get automatically assigned to the correct partition depending on your request.

 To view the various tiers: